 The system is comprised of a master node which is responsible for coordination of work among a cluster of worker nodes.
 The worker nodes each hold a portion of the rainbow table in memory and listen for requests over TCP from the master node.

-A network file system is used as a shared location for the job input data and output results.
+A network file system(NFS) is used as a shared location for the job input data and output results.
 In addition it serves as a central point for the binary code that will be run on both the master and the worker nodes.

 The wireless network is not connected to the master or worker nodes nor must it even be anywhere in proximity to them.
 The end user captures wireless data from the wireless network using their computer and saves the result to disk.
 At a later time, after sufficient data has been captured, the user can then upload the captured data to the master node for processing.